Centre for Research on Educational and Community Services: History

 In 2006, the centre was established as a bi-faculty research centre, the first of its kind, at the University of Ottawa.
 Along with the sponsorship came a name change, with the Centre being renamed to its current title, the Centre for Research on Educational and Community Services.
 Several other important changes were implemented, notably the creation of a Graduate Certificate Program in Program Evaluation, designed to train individuals in the public, private, and not-for-profit sectors so that they are able to conduct their own program evaluations.

 Since then, the centre has continued to grow and continue its success.
 Visibility for the Centre continually increases with initiatives such as regular noon hour colloquiums and creating a web-based video series.
 CRECS has also organized research and training forums in collaboration with community organizations and providing funding and support for students.

 Strategic goals

 CRECS is guided by the four strategic goals set by the University of Ottawa in its activities.
-CRECS has offered hundreds of opportunities to undergraduate, graduate and post-doctoral students, from working to publish their efforts on applied research or evaluation projects, to fostering an environment where professors and students harmoniously work together.
+Undergraduate, graduate, and post-doctoral students are involved with the centre.

-The centre also contributes to the research community, with several peer-reviewed articles, conference presentations and book chapters produced in the past year alone.
-The promotion of bilingualism through the university has enabled CRECS to educate a wider audience, as it offers core course on evaluation in both English and French.
-Additionally, the Centre worked towards developing leaders through internationalization by participating in several international collaborations and research networks.
+Additionally, the Centre worked towards developing leaders through internationalization.